-EFI technical support
+Fiery technical support

-EFI provides a series of self-paced video tutorials, and a support database to help you use the software.
-If you cannot find the information you are looking from any of the EFI websites, contact your reseller or distributor for assistance.
+Fiery provides a series of self-paced video tutorials and a support database to help you use the software.
+If you cannot find the information you are looking from any of the Fiery websites, contact your reseller or distributor for assistance.

-The following sources are available if you require help:
+The following resources are available if you require help:

-- eLearning-An easy-to-use, self-paced Internet-based platform that provides training videos and PDF articles to help you understand some of the features of Command WorkStation. - help.efi.com-A central website for all documentation available for current and past product versions, including a technical overview, release notes, a list of supported printers/cutters, and printer supplements for many supported printers. - EFI Communities-Find solutions, share ideas and discuss products with EFI global community of experts. - EFI Smart Search-A search tool that accesses the content of EFI Communities and the online help to search for answers to any question related to Command WorkStation.
+- eLearning An easy-to-use, self-paced Internet-based platform that provides training videos and PDF articles to help you understand some of the features of Command WorkStation. - help.fiery.com A central website for all documentation available for current and past product versions, including a technical overview, release notes, a list of supported printers/cutters, and printer supplements for many supported printers. - Fiery Communities Find solutions, share ideas, and discuss products with the Fiery global community of experts. - Fiery Smart Search A search tool that accesses the content of Fiery Communities and the online help to search for answers to any question related to Command WorkStation.
 The Search icon is located in the lower left corner of the Job Center window.

-Contact EFI regional support
+Contact Fiery regional support